 - Infusions made from sage.

-3. Say no to tobacco, being overweight and stress
+3. Say no to smoking, being overweight and stress

-It is vital that you keep in mind this affirmation: tobacco, being overweight and stress are three of the greatest enemies of your brain health.
-You must know that tobacco, for example, upon entering the bloodstream in the form of nicotine, stimulates the adrenal glands in order to free the adrenal hormone.
+It’s vital that you keep in mind this affirmation: smoking, being overweight and stress are three of the greatest enemies of your brain health.
+You must know that tobacco, for example, stimulates the adrenal glands in order to release the adrenal hormone upon entering the bloodstream in the form of nicotine.

-Adrenaline also appears in the body when under stress, and this is what stimulates the central nervous system, causing us to have tachycardia, hypertension… All of this will also cause the pancreas to reduce its production of insulin, which will increase the level of blood sugar and overexcite our brain.
-It is, as you can see, a ticking time bomb.
+All of this will also cause the pancreas to decrease the production of insulin, which in turn, will increase the level of blood sugar and over-stimulate your brain.
+As you can see, stress is a ticking time bomb.

 And what about obesity?
-How does it affect blood flow to the brain?
+How does it affect the blood flow to the brain?
 Being overweight increases the risk of brain strokes.
-The accumulation of fat causes hardening of the veins and arteries and, therefore, blood flow is much slower.
-All of this increases the risk of serious health problems that could be avoided by being careful with our diet and adopting better life habits.
+The accumulation of fat causes your veins and arteries to turn hard and, therefore, blood flow is much slower.
+Because of this, the risk of serious health problems increases; but it can be avoided by being careful with our diet and adopting better life habits.
 It’s worth the effort!

 4. Do brain exercises every day

 How are your “brain muscles” doing?
-In order to increase the blood flow to your brain, it is also necessary to exercise its cognitive functions.
-Memory, curiosity, daily interest, motivation… All of this will establish new connections between the neurons and, little by little, it will create more tissue, more structures resistant to the passing of time and the possible illness that can be suffered.
+In order to increase the blood flow to your brain, you must also exercise its cognitive functions.
+Memory, curiosity, daily interest, motivation… All of this will establish new connections between the neurons and, little by little, it will create more tissue, more structures resistant to the passing of time and potential illnesses that you can suffer from.

-Therefore, do not hesitate in learning new things each day, in reading, in signing up for classes, in discovering what the “online” world of the Internet can offer you in order to improve your memory and your concentration.
-It is very helpful for your brain health.
+Therefore, don’t hesitate to learn new things every day.
+You can read, sign up for classes and discover what the “online” world of the Internet can offer you in order to improve your memory and your concentration.
+It’s very helpful for your brain health.

 5. The power of positive emotions

-Daily stress, anxiety or viewing things from a negative or fatalistic point of view can alter the neurochemistry of the brain, cause the appearance of cortisol, increase the adrenaline level in the blood… All of this causes fluctuations in the cerebral circulation which, if maintained over a long time, can have serious consequences.
+Daily stress, anxiety or viewing things from a negative or fatalistic point of view can alter the neurochemistry of the brain, and as a result, produce cortisol and increase the adrenaline levels in your blood… All of this causes fluctuations in the cerebral circulation and it can have serious consequences if it goes on for a long time.